Last Updated: 1st September, 2018

 Barryscourt Castle is the 16th century seat of the Barry family.
 It has been extensively restored with fittings and furnishings reinstated.
 Access to the Castle is by Guided Tour only – Max No. 15.
 Average Length of visit 1 Hour All groups of 15 must be pre-booked.

-Charles Fort is a classic example of a star-shaped fort and has five bastions, constructed in the late 17th century on the site of an earlier coastal fortification
+Charles Fort in Kinsale is a classic example of a star-shaped fort and has five bastions, constructed in the late 17th century on the site of an earlier coastal fortification

 City Hall, Cork City The City Hall Anglesea Street Cork City is the headquarters of Cork Corporation and city administration.
 The fine concert hall in the building is the venue for concerts, festivals and functions.
 The City Hall was opened in 1936 and replaced the previous structure that was burned down on 11 September 1920.
 It was designed by Architects Jones and Kelly and the six limestone Tuscan pillars and copper-domed clock tower are particularly impressive by night.